CVasquezroque/LSP-Peru-Diccionary/_build/html/_sources/docs/ConnectingPoints.md

 In this stage, pose estimation models are used to process the data extracted from the prepared and organized videos after the annotation and preprocessing stage.
 Three models, namely Mediapipe, OpenPose, and Wholepose, are utilized, which can be used together or independently as required.

-For installation instructions for each model, please refer to the "Keypoint estimator models installation" section in the [Connecting Points](https://github.com/JoeNatan30/ConnectingPoints) repository.
+For installation instructions for each model, please refer to the "Keypoint estimator models installation" section in the <a href="https://github.com/JoeNatan30/ConnectingPoints" target="_blank">`Connecting Points`</a> repository.

 This documentation specifically explains how ConnectingPoints can be used with the datasets previously worked on, including PUCP305.